Merab Ninidze

 Merab Ninidze (მერაბ ნინიძე; born 3 November 1965) is a Georgian actor.
-Internationally, he is best known for the roles of Walter Redlich in Nowhere in Africa, Oleg Penkovsky in The Courier and Cardinal Giulio Sabbadin in Conclave.
+Internationally, he is known for the roles of Walter Redlich in Nowhere in Africa, Oleg Penkovsky in The Courier and Cardinal Giulio Sabbadin in Conclave.

 Career

 Early career

 Merab Ninidze was born on 3 November 1965 in Tbilisi, Georgian SSR, USSR.
 He grew up in an artistic family.
 His grandmother, Zeinab Ghoghoberidze, was a music teacher and introduced him to music, and he then went on to study classical music for seven years.
 His grandfather, Sergo Akhaladze, was a theatre director, and Ninidze was involved in theatre from a very young age.
 From 1972 to 1982 he attended Tbilisi Classical Gymnasium.

 At the age of thirteen, Ninidze auditioned for the part of Prince Edward in Shakespeare's Richard III at Rustaveli State Academic Theatre in Tbilisi, which was directed by Robert Sturua and premiered in 1979.
 The production had great success, touring the UK three times, taking part in Edinburgh Festival, Glasgow Mayfest and The Roundhouse in London.
 From 1982 to 1985 he studied acting at the Shota Rustaveli Theatre and Georgia State Film University under the tutelage of Gizo Jordania, which led to him becoming a full-time member of the Shota Rustaveli Theatre Company.
 Also, he had successful collaborations in many of Jordania's later productions, such as The Diary of Anne Frank in 1989, David Kldiashvili’s Step-Mother in 1989 (which toured the UK in 1989–1990) and Hamlet in 1992.
 After Hamlet premiered in 1992, Civil War broke out in Georgia leading to his emigration, and he only returned to the theatre’s stage playing Shylock in The Merchant of Venice in 2003 (dir.
 Levan Tsuladze).
 He also took part in Georg Büchner’s Leonce and Lena (dir.
 Nana Kvaskhvadze) in 1991.

 Ninidze's first film role was in Tengiz Abuladze’s 1984 film Repentance, which won three prizes at the 40th Cannes Film Festival, including the Grand Prize of the Jury.
 Since then he has appeared in films by many Georgian directors.
 As the Civil War broke out in Georgia, he was offered the opportunity to work with Austrian director Goran Rebic.
 He spent several months in Vienna playing a Serbian war survivor in Rebic’s film Yugofilm, which subsequently led to his emigration at the age of 25.